cchanging/asterinas/docs/src/kernel/roadmap.md

 or [VM-style bare-metal servers](https://dl.acm.org/doi/10.1145/3373376.3378507) for maximum isolation and elasticity.
-The main device driver requirement for the VM environment is virtio, which is already supported by Asterinas.
+The main device driver requirement for the VM environment is virtio, which is already supported by Astros.
-Therefore, using Asterinas as the guest OS of a VM or the host OS of a VM-style bare-metal server in production looks quite feasible in the near future.
+Therefore, using Astros as the guest OS of a VM or the host OS of a VM-style bare-metal server in production looks quite feasible in the near future.

-Asterinas provides high assurance of memory safety thanks to [the framekernel architecture](the-framekernel-architecture.md).
+Astros provides high assurance of memory safety thanks to [the framekernel architecture](the-framekernel-architecture.md).
 Thus, in the cloud setting,
-Asterinas is attractive for usage scenarios where Linux ABI is necessary but Linux itself is considered insecure due to its large Trusted Computing Base (TCB) and memory unsafety.
+Astros is attractive for usage scenarios where Linux ABI is necessary but Linux itself is considered insecure due to its large Trusted Computing Base (TCB) and memory unsafety.
 Specifically, we are focusing on two use cases: